Giants players inside Mall of America during fatal shooting - NewsBreak

 BLOOMINGTON, Minn.
 (1010 WINS) — Several New York Giants players and team radio play-by-play announcer Bob Papa were inside the Mall of America during a shooting Friday night that killed a 19-year-old man.

-Pat Hanlon, the team's executive vice president of communications, told The Associated Press that the team was staying next to the mall at the time of the shooting, and some players were inside the mall.
+Pat Hanlon, the team's executive vice president of communications, told the Associated Press that the team was staying at a hotel adjacent to the mall and that some players were believed to be in the mall at the time of the shooting.

 The team is in Minnesota ahead of their game against the Vikings on Saturday.

-It wasn't immediately known which players were inside the mall at the time.
+It wasn't immediately clear which players were at the mall at the time.

 "Everyone is back in the hotel and accounted for now," Hanlon added.

-Papa tweeted that he was also inside the mall during the shooting.
+Papa tweeted that he was was safe after being inside the mall during the shooting.

 "Safely out of mall and back at hotel," he tweeted.
 "Prayers to victim."